mckees/checkbox-dss-validation/README.md

 - the test cases (also called "jobs" in the Checkbox jargon) and test plans to be run by Checkbox (in the `units` directory)

 ## PENDING
-The following will be updated later but currently still contain data from the checkbox-kivu project
+The following will be updated later but currently still contain data from the checkbox-opencl-regression project
 - the scripts required by some of the test cases (in the `bin` directory)
 - the data (sample video, HTML pages) required by some of the test cases (in the `data` directory)
 - unit tests for the scripts (in the `tests` directory)